tobias-barakaa/what-happens-when/README.rst

 * From now on the TLS session transmits the application (HTTP) data encrypted with the agreed symmetric key.

+// continuation

+TCP Connection Flow (Continued):

+Connection Termination (Continued):

+After the initial FIN and ACK exchange, both sides enter a semi-closed state.
+This means they can send data but not receive it.
+They wait for an acknowledgment of the FIN from the other side.
+When the other side acknowledges the FIN with an ACK, it enters its own semi-closed state.
+Once both sides have acknowledged the FIN, they proceed to a fully closed state.
+The connection is considered closed, and no more data can be exchanged.
+Connection Reset:

+In some cases, a connection may be forcibly terminated.
+This can happen if a party sends a RST (Reset) packet, indicating an abrupt and unexpected termination.
+This can occur due to network issues, misconfiguration, or other reasons.
+Connection Timeout:

+If a response from the server (or client) does not arrive within a certain period, a timeout occurs.
+The connection may be closed, and the application layer may be notified of the timeout event.
+Error Handling and Retransmission:

+Throughout the connection, error detection and handling mechanisms, including checksums and sequence number tracking, ensure data integrity and reliability.
+If packets are lost or not acknowledged, the sender may retransmit data to ensure it arrives at the destination.
+Flow Control:

+TCP employs flow control mechanisms to prevent congestion and ensure that data is delivered at a pace that the receiver can handle.
+This involves the use of window sizes to control the amount of data that can be in transit at any given time.
+Congestion Control:

+TCP is sensitive to network congestion and can dynamically adjust its transmission rate to alleviate congestion.
+This is done through algorithms like TCP congestion control (e.g., TCP Reno, TCP Cubic) that adapt the sending rate based on network conditions.
+Multiplexing and Demultiplexing:

+The source port in the TCP header, along with the destination port, helps demultiplex incoming packets to the correct application or process on the receiving side.
+This allows multiple concurrent connections to share the same network interface.
+Dynamic Port Allocation:

+When a connection is established, the source port is dynamically allocated from the available port range in the kernel.
+This allows multiple applications to use different source ports for their communications.
+Acknowledgment Timing:

+TCP uses various algorithms to determine when to acknowledge received data.
+This helps optimize the efficiency of data transfer by minimizing unnecessary acknowledgments.

 If a packet is dropped
 ----------------------